czyreenne/Escrow-Smart-Contracts-Protocol/README.md

 2. Start Ganache on a terminal (`ganache`).
 CLI should display a list of Available Accounts and their corresponding Private Keys.
 3. On another terminal, set deployer private key as one of the private keys available (`$Env:DEPLOYER_PRIVATE_KEY="0xYOUR_PRIVATE_KEY"`)
 4. Run deploy.py (`python scripts/deploy.py 0xSELLER_ADDRESS`).
 Note: Seller address should belong to a different test account than the private key test account.
 5. Set buyer private key (`$Env:BUYER_PRIVATE_KEY="0xBUYER_PRIVATE_KEY"`) and seller private key (`$Env:SELLER_PRIVATE_KEY="0xSELLER_PRIVATE_KEY"`) as OS variables.
-Use another 2 different private keys from the list of private keys provided by Ganache.
 Note: *In our case, the deployer is the same as the buyer.* Therefore, buyer private keys should belong to the same account used for deployment.
 Seller private key should be the private key belonging to the same account used for seller address.
 6. Verify set environment variables (`echo $Env:DEPLOYER_PRIVATE_KEY`, `echo $Env:BUYER_PRIVATE_KEY`, `echo $Env:SELLER_PRIVATE_KEY`)
 7. Run interact.py
 Usage in for scenarios in general: `python scripts/interact.py NAME_OF_SCENARIO(S)`